top of page

 The key to Keke’s success was that he kept scoring consistantly throughout the season taking points from many of the races.
 At the end of the season Keke had won with 44 points and one win, needing only a sixth place in the last race of the year.
 Michele Alboreto won the race but Keke did more than he needed and came a very deserved 5th.
 It is worth noting that this was during the era when only the top 6 scored points with the winner receiving just nine.

-The Five Main Rivals
+The Five Main Challengers

 John Watson